 This heating process will work only when you need it to.
 Therefore, it will not consume energy if you are not using the appliance.
 Moreover, it does not generate heat from electrical power, making it more energy-efficient than a standard water heater.

 When you need hot water, the heat pump kicks on and draws energy from the air around it to heat the water in the tank.

 This means there is no wasted energy because the heat pump only uses as much energy as it needs to heat the water.

 The other advantage of this design is that the hybrid water heater can provide an endless hot water supply.
 Unlike a tankless water heater, which can only offer a limited amount of hot water before it needs to recharge, the hybrid water heater can keep going as long as you need it.

 Is It the Right Choice for Me?

 The answer to that question will depend on your home.

-And since the system takes in heat from the air, its performance will depend on the climate in your area.
-If you live in a mild to tropical climate, the system can run with ease.
-On the contrary, a hybrid water heater will have to work extra hard if used in a cold climate.
+And since the system takes in heat from the air, its performance will depend on the climate.
+For example, the system can run easily if you live in a mild to tropical climate.
+On the contrary, a hybrid water heater will work extra hard if used in a cold climate.

 Another thing to consider is that this technology requires electricity.
 It won’t be a problem if you already have the network installed.
 But if your previous water heater was gas-powered, switching to a hybrid will require installing the necessary electrical line.